MDSplus/mdsplus/camshr/README.sqlite-backend.md

 Native full-test note:
 - In full native `ctest` runs, `tditest/testing/test-dev-py` may be skipped if `libMitDevices` is not present in `MDSPLUS_LIBRARY_PATH`.

+Hardware-less CTS note:
+- `show/crate` now lists crates from the database even when live SCSI is down, and displays cached DB status in that case.